 It is a fact that distracted drivers cause serious injuries every day throughout Pennsylvania.
 Texting and driving is against the law; however, many drivers continue to ignore the law and risk their lives and the lives of others.

-If you or a loved one has been injured in a car accident when the other driver was distracted, call Handler, Henning & Rosenberg LLP to schedule your free legal consultation with an experienced Harrisburg car accident attorney.
+If you or a loved one has been injured in a car accident when the other driver was distracted, call Handler, Henning & Rosenberg LLC to schedule your free legal consultation with an experienced Harrisburg car accident attorney.
 Our Pennsylvania personal injury attorneys represent accident victims and their families throughout Pennsylvania.
 Your injuries and your recovery are important to us.
 We will not stop fighting until you receive justice from the at-fault driver.